By Wendy Stoltz / Last Modified On January 15, 2023

 Most blends that have a combination of flours and starches work well in this recipe.
 Just note the texture will be different from blend to blend.

-This peach cobbler is best enjoyed the day it is made due to the cobbler topping softening.
-Serve warm.
+You can store your leftover cobbler for up to 24 hours at room temperature or in the refrigerator.
+This peach cobbler is best enjoyed the day it is made due to the biscuit topping softening.
+Serve warmly.

-If you love cobblers you'll want to make my gluten free blueberry cobbler next.
+If you love cobblers, you'll want to make my gluten-free blueberry cobbler next.

-Gluten Free Peach Cobbler
+Gluten-Free Peach Cobbler

 Ingredients